-The major focus of exploration activities in 2012 has been the drilling programme with approximately 10,500 metres having being drilled since the programme commenced in 2011.
+The major focus of exploration activities in 2012 has been the successful drilling programme with 14,016 metres having being drilled since the programme commenced in March 2011 and with significant gold intersects reported.

 During 2011 the focus of exploration work moved from mining geology to exploration based activities.
-In 2011, the Company reported that following the successful channel sampling program carried out earlier at the Omagh mine a core drilling contract was arranged which was later expanded to a 15,000 metre program.
-This upgraded program, in addition to the drilling program on the Kearney vein is seeking to extend the depth and northern extent of the Joshua vein.
-The drilling program on the Kearney vein will provide data for a potential underground operation based upon both of these veins.
+In 2011, the Company reported that following the successful channel sampling program carried out earlier at the Omagh mine a core drilling contract had been arranged which was later expanded to a 15,000 metre program.
+This upgraded program is seeking to extend the depth and strike of the Joshua vein, both to the north and south as well as to explore the Kearney vein at depth.
+This will ultimately provide data for a potential underground operation based upon both of these veins.
 During 2011 a total of 4,148 metres of exploration drilling was completed with 42 holes being drilled.
-Channel sampling was also carried out in 2011 on the Joshua and Kerr vein systems with the focus being mainly on Joshua resulting in the discovery of an extended strike length to the Joshua gold vein.
+Channel sampling was also carried out in

+2011 on the Joshua and Kerr vein systems with the focus being mainly on Joshua resulting in the discovery of an extended strike length to the Joshua gold vein.